 Having been a staunch Shimano SPD (Shimano Pedaling Dynamics) rider for well over a couple of decades, I've grown very fond of the easy, cheap and reliable system which has done me well.
 I have also scoffed at alternative brands over the years with expressions of what can they do these can't?

 Enter the HT components, T1 Enduro pedals.
 At first glance they're not only a machining masterpiece but also a rather elegant looking pedal that pairs nicely with most modern enduro or trail bikes available in a astronomical range of some pretty rad anodized colours.

 Like Shimano, HT uses their own proprietary cleating system but with three variants of cleat and float in degree's.
-The spindle servicing and replacement appears to be a little more laborious on the T1's with the requirement for a snazzy little 8mm socket included vs a set of spanners and some grease and away you go with the shimanos.
+The spindle servicing and replacement appears to be a little more laborious on the T1's with the requirement for a snazzy little 8mm socket included vs a set of spanners and some grease with the shimanos.
 The pedals have a chromoly spindle and use HT's EVO+ bearing system.
 This relies on a bushing, a needle bearing, and a small thrust bearing mechanism to keep them captive and smooth under foot.
 The longevity of bearing life is yet to be determined.

 With the first hurdle put to bed of having another proprietary cleating system and having to change my cleats, (best job in the world!!) the T1's were thrown on the Niner in readiness for a thorough flogging to see what difference they really had.
 First major real stop, a muddy Giant 2w Gravity Enduro in a wet forecast, Whakarewarewa Forest in Rotorua.